minhnguyetphi/word-embedding/README.md

     - `outputs/dict/expanded_dict.csv`: A csv file with the number of columns equal to the number of dimensions in the dictionary (five in the paper).
 The row headers are the dimension names.

 4. Use `python count.py` to count and get the final results of word count:
-- Load tone words from word_list.csv, grouping them by category (e.g., Positive, Negative).
+- Load words from word_list.csv, grouping them by category.
-- Initialize counters for each tone, file ID, and year.
+- Initialize counters for each category, file ID, and year.
-- Process all .txt files: extract ID and year from filenames, tokenize text, and count tone words.
+- Process all .txt files: extract ID and year from filenames, tokenize text, and count words.
 - Write results to Excel: one sheet per tone, with IDs as rows, years as columns, and counts as values.
-- Save workbook as word_counts_tone.xlsx.
+- Save workbook as word_counts.xlsx.